wing-tree/flow/note/why using android:configChanges is a bad practice.md

 ## https://stackoverflow.com/a/37794947
 To sum up all what i got form @user13 answer and other stackoverflow questions and blog posts i would like to share my finding to clear some very important aspects.

-(user13) It's not bad practice to use android:configChanges, but it pretty easily can be, if you don't understand exactly what you're doing
+1. (user13) It's not bad practice to use android:configChanges, but it pretty easily can be, if you don't understand exactly what you're doing

-Using this technique prevents you from easily using configuration specific resources.
-For instance, if you want your layout or drawables or strings or whatever to be different in portrait and landscapes, you have to manage it yourself if you use android:configChanges.
+2. Using this technique prevents you from easily using configuration specific resources.
+For instance, if you want your layout or drawables or strings or whatever to be different in portrait and landscapes, you have to manage it yourself if you use `android:configChanges`.

-You need to override and use onConfigurationChanged() method to perform specific action if you decide to use android:configChanges
+3. You need to override and use `onConfigurationChanged()` method to perform specific action if you decide to use `android:configChanges`
-As user13 mentioned Activity is recreated not just due to orientation change but there are multiple reasons due to which activity can be restarted.
-Therefor activity restart should be handled for all causes. using android:configChanges only handles one case and there will be unhandled cases of activity restart which will cause a potential bug.
+4. As user13 mentioned Activity is recreated not just due to orientation change but there are multiple reasons due to which activity can be restarted.
+Therefor activity restart should be handled for all causes. using `android:configChanges` only handles one case and there will be unhandled cases of activity restart which will cause a potential bug.
-There are multiple and better ways to handle activity restart and plenty of help is also available on stactoverflow so android:configChanges should be used as a last resort according to documentation.
+5. There are multiple and better ways to handle activity restart and plenty of help is also available on stactoverflow so `android:configChanges` should be used as a last resort according to documentation.